levimaaia/emailler/README-email.md

    - `A` - Archive current message (or tagged messages) - This is a shortcut for moving messages to the `RECEIVED` mailbox.
    - `C` - Copy current message (or tagged messages) - Copy message(s) to another mailbox.
 If no messages are tagged (see below) then the copy operation will apply to the current message only.
 If messages are tagged then the copy operation will apply to the tagged messages.
    - `M` - Move current message (or tagged messages) - Move message(s) to another mailbox.
 If no messages are tagged (see below) then the move operation will apply to the current message only.
 If messages are tagged then the copy operation will apply to the tagged messages.
 Moving a message involves two steps - first the message is copied to the destination mailbox and then it is marked as deleted in the source mailbox.
    - `D` - Delete - Mark current message as deleted.
+Moves to the next message automatically to allow rapid deletion of messages.
    - `U` - Undelete - Remove deleted mark from a message.
+Moves to the next message automatically to allow rapid undeletion of messages.
    - `P` - Purge messages - Purge deleted messages from the mailbox.
 This command iterates through all the messages marked for deletion and removes their files from the mailbox.
 A new `EMAIL.DB` is created, compacting any 'holes' where files have been deleted.

  - Email Composition: